ryanrolds/clustershutdown/README.md

 ## cluster.disconnect()

 This is from the Node.js docs.
-Everything almost fires as expected (one master worker event is missing, sometimes).
-Aside from what I suspect is a bug/race condition in Node.js (will investigate on my own time) this exits in an orderly fashion.
+Everything almost fires as expected (one master worker event is sometimes missing).
+Aside from what I suspect is a bug/race condition in Node.js/io.js (will investigate on my own time) this exits in an orderly fashion.
 The racecondition could posisbly be worked around by invoking diconnect on each worker rather then using cluster.disconnect().

     $ node disconnect.js
     $ echo $?